artsmia/artstories.md/art/frankfurt-kitchen.md

 ## Putting Food on the Table

 The pass-through connecting the kitchen and dining area allowed for a quick transition from cooking to placing the food on the table and eating.
-Some Frankfurt kitchens featured full doors, while others, like the MIA’s, included a small door that slid up into the wall.
+Some Frankfurt kitchens featured full doors, while others, like Mia’s, included a small door that slid up into the wall.

 ## Drying rack